stanislav741/qa_guru_9_13_homework/src/test/resources/Online Shop - Test Suite - Positive tests (not final).md

 Expected results at step:

-1. The website is loaded, homepage is displayed
+1. The website is loaded
-2. “Mac” page is displayed
+2. “Mac” page is loaded, chapter navigation menu for MacBooks is visible
-3. “MacBook Pro” page is displayed
+3. “MacBook Pro” page is displayed, chapter navigation menu for MBP is visible
 4. “macbook-pro-14-and-16” page is displayed
 5. “select MacBook Pro model” page is displayed
 6. “16 Zoll” configurations are displayed, "Space Grau” color is selected by default for the “Better” config model